Nerdsie/DarkOverylayRemover/README.md

 ## Dev Installation

-If you want to install this for development, clone the repository.
-Then in Firefox go to navigate to about:debugging#/runtime/this-firefox, click "Load Temporary Add-On" and select the manifest.json file.
+If you want to install this for development, checkout or clone the repository.
+Then in Firefox navigate to about:debugging#/runtime/this-firefox, click "Load Temporary Add-On" and select the manifest.json file.
 Whenever you update the code, you might need click "Reload".
 I believe there are ways to automate this but I wrote this in 30 minutes and didn't bother figuring it out.

 ## Issues